robguevarra/gh-website/ProjectDocs/Build_Notes/active/admin-dashboard-analytics_phase-4-1_facebook-ads-integration.md

 ## Completion Status

 This phase is **In Progress**.
+CAPI events for ViewContent, InitiateCheckout, and Purchase are implemented and validated.

-**2024-06-03 Update:**
+**2024-06-03 Updates:**
-- The frontend now reliably captures and passes Facebook attribution cookies (`_fbp`, `_fbc`) to the backend during checkout.
-This enables accurate CAPI Purchase event attribution in the next backend step.

-Challenges anticipated:
-- Technical complexity of correctly implementing server-side CAPI with user data hashing.
-- Debugging event matching issues within Facebook Events Manager.
-- Reliably extracting correct ad attribution identifiers (`fbc` parsing or API lookups).
+- Frontend captures `_fbp`/`_fbc` and sends `InitiateCheckout` to CAPI Edge Function.
+- Backend webhook sends `Purchase` event to CAPI Edge Function using stored metadata.
-- Handling Facebook API rate limits, errors, and potential changes.
+- Edge Function validates `_fbp`/`_fbc` format, resolving Facebook API errors.

-## Next Steps After Completion
+## Next Steps
-With the Facebook Ads data pipeline and schema established, the next logical step is Phase 4-2: Shopify Data Integration, focusing on bringing in sales and customer data from Shopify.

-1. Integrate backend logic in the payment webhook handler to send the Facebook CAPI `Purchase` event after payment confirmation, using the captured `fbp` and `fbc` from transaction metadata.
-2. Test end-to-end: confirm CAPI `Purchase` events appear in Facebook Events Manager after successful payments.
-3. Continue with Marketing API integration for campaign/ad metadata and spend ingestion.
+1.  **Continue with Marketing API integration** for campaign/ad metadata and spend ingestion (Step 3 in Implementation Plan).
+2.  **Develop Attribution Data Processing Logic** (Step 4 in Implementation Plan) to link CAPI events/transactions to ad campaigns/adsets/ads in the `ad_attributions` table.
+3.  **Perform Initial Data Backfill & Validation** (Step 5 in Implementation Plan) for Marketing API data and verify the full pipeline.

 ---